 What doesn't wedding insurance cover?

 Unfortunately, wedding insurance will not cover you in the event that you change your mind and decide not to tie the knot!
 Nor are honeymoons covered.
 For that, you should consider travel insurance.
 Every wedding insurance supplier will have a number of geographical restrictions and general exclusions applicable to all sections of the policy as well.
 Therefore it's very important that you read through the policy documents to ensure you are aware of what is and isn't included.
 Some of the key things to consider are things like personal liability and guest personal liability, or what many refer to as public liability.
+Some wedding isnurance suppliers don't offer this at all or only for the wedding couple whilst others like Wedinsure provide perosnal liability as standard to both the wedding participants and guests.

 If I pay wedding suppliers by credit card am I covered?